-In the survey diagram dated to 18183, the farm 442 Knysna, comprising 1372 morgen (with the freehold property of 60 morgen excluded), was surveyed for Jan van Rooyen.
-The grant of land excluded the 60 morgen freehold, referred to above.
-The survey diagram for the 60 morgen4 freehold (of the Farm No. 441) indicates a cluster of buildings named "woonhuis" to the east of the river, which appear to be in the approximate location of "Boothas" (Figure 6).
+In the survey diagram dated to 18183, the farm 442 Knysna, comprising 1372 morgen (with the freehold property of 60 morgen excluded), was surveyed for by Jan van Rooyen (he had started petitioning for the land in 1807 according to the records).
+The grant of land excluded the 60morgen freehold, referred to above, which the VOC had granted to burgers for the supply of timber.

+The survey diagram for the 60 morgen4 freehold (of the Farm No. 441) indicates a cluster of buildings named "woonhuis" to the east of the river, which appear to be in the approximate location of "Boothas" (Figure 3).
 Interestingly, it also includes a Khoekhoen settlement ("Hott'ts Kraal") close to the tributary of the river, supporting the presence of the Khoekhoen pastoralists in the area right up until the beginning of the 19th century.